 The Intermediary holding common shares on behalf of a Non-Registered Shareholder is required to forward the Meeting Materials to such Non-Registered Shareholder (unless such Non-Registered Shareholder has waived its right to receive the Meeting Materials) and to seek such Non-Registered Shareholder's instructions as how to vote its common shares in respect of each of the matters described in this Information Circular to be voted on at the Meeting.
 Each Intermediary has its own procedures which should be carefully followed by Non-Registered Shareholders to ensure that their common shares are voted by the Intermediary on their behalf at the Meeting.
 The instructions for voting will be set out in the form of proxy or voting instruction form provided by the Intermediary.
-Non-Registered Shareholders who wish to vote their common shares in person at the Meeting may do so by appointing themselves as the proxy nominee by writing their own name in the space provided on the form of proxy or voting instruction form.
+Non-Registered Shareholders should contact their Intermediary and carefully follow the voting instructions provided by such Intermediary.
+Alternatively, Non-Registered Shareholders who wish to vote their common shares in person at the Meeting may do so by appointing themselves as the proxy nominee by writing their own name in the space provided on the form of proxy or voting instruction form provided to them by the Intermediary and following the Intermediary's instructions for return of the executed form of proxy or voting instruction form.